jambolo/advent_of_code_2023/README.md

 # Advent Of Code 2023

-My solutions for Advent of Code 2023 implemented in Rust
+My solutions for Advent of Code 2023 implemented in Rust.
+The development environment is VS Code and Windows.

 ### Day 1